ProlificsPanther/LoginTemplate/README.md

 # LoginTemplate
-This simple HTML Template will help you get started on designing your Login screen for your Panther Web Application.
+A simple HTML Template to help get you get started on designing your Panther Web Login screen,

 # Prerequisites
   * Panther Servlet / Apache Web Server